 Sesame Place responds to allegation that character ignored two Black children

-Sesame Place, the Philadelphia-area theme park based on the popular children's TV show "Sesame Street," has come under fire after a Black mother said her daughters were ignored by a performer dressed like a character.
+Sesame Place, the Philadelphia-area theme park based on the popular children's TV show "Sesame Street," has come under fire after a Black mother said her daughter and niece were ignored by a performer dressed like a character.
+Jodi Brown shared a video of the incident and it has gone viral on Instagram.

-Sesame Place has responded to the allegations, saying the "brand, park and employees stand for inclusivity and equality in all forms," and that they have contacted and apologized to the family.
+She and her lawyer are now in communication with Sesame Place, which responded to the allegations, saying in a statement the "brand, park and employees stand for inclusivity and equality in all forms," and that they have contacted and apologized to the family.

-"I'm going to keep posting this, because this had me hot," the children's mother wrote on Instagram, sharing a video showing a performer, dressed as the character Rosita, dismissing her two young daughters at the theme park.
+The video shows a performer, dressed as the character Rosita, dismissing her daughter and niece at the theme park.
 "We were on our way out of Sesame Place and the kids wanted to stop to see the characters.
 THIS DISGUSTING person blatantly told our kids NO then proceeded to hug the little white girl next to us!"
+Brown wrote on Instagram.

-The video shows the performer waving at other children, but apparently saying "no" to the woman's two daughters.
-"Then when I went to complain about it, they looking at me like I'm crazy," the post continues.
+The video shows the performer waving at other children, but apparently saying "no" to the children "Then when I went to complain about it, they looking at me like I'm crazy," the post continues.
 "I asked the lady who the character was and I wanted to see a supervisor and she told me SHE DIDNT KNOW !!"

-The woman said she would not visit Sesame Place again.
-The video received more than 560,000 views on Instagram in two days.
+In an interview with CBS News on Wednesday, Brown said when the character ignored the children, she immediately stopped recording the video and asked for a supervisor.

+Brown said the girls wanted to know what they did to warrant the dismissal from the performer.
+"I had to explain to them, 'You didn't do anything.
+It's okay.
+I'm going to speak to a manager and find out why it happened,'" she said, adding that the girls were "sad, heartbroken."

-The viral post prompted Sesame Place to respond.
-In addition to saying saying they "stand for inclusivity and equality in all forms," Sesame Place said it does not tolerate any behavior in the parks that is contrary to that commitment.
+Sesame Place on Tuesday said the park and its performers "stand for inclusivity and equality in all forms," adding that it does not tolerate any behavior in the parks that is contrary to that commitment.

 "Regarding the incident yesterday, the costumes our performers wear sometimes make it difficult to see at lower levels and sometimes our performers miss hug requests from our guests," the statement, posted on Instagram on Monday, reads.